 - Display line numbers: Turn the line numbers shown for each grid overlay on and off (on by default).

 - Display area names: Turn area names on and off, in the case of grids with named grid areas (on by default, where relevant).

 - Extend lines infinitely: By default, grid lines/tracks are only shown inside the element with

 display: gridset on it; when toggling this option on, the grid lines extend to the edge of the viewport along each axis.

 - Mini grid view: A smaller view of the currently overlaid grid.

 Note: Your grid preferences such as overlay color and display settings choices are persisted across page loads for each separate page.

 Each grid present on a page has an entry in the "Overlay grid" section:

 Each entry consists of (from left to right):

 - A checkbox allowing you to toggle the grid overlay for that grid on and off.
-Note that currently only one overlay can be shown at a time.

 - A name label to represent the grid, consisting of a selector identifying the HTML element that has the grid applied to it.
 Clicking this also toggles the grid overlay on and off.